pivotal/blog/content/post/creating-a-custom-buildpack.md

     version: $1
 ```

-`match` contains a regex which can be run against the `uri` specified under `dependencies`.
-Note that `version` can be a capture group of that regext
+`match` contains a regex which can be used to map any uri to dependencies with a given name and version specified under `dependencies`.
+Note that `version` can be a capture group of that `match` regex.
+In this case, this mapping specification would map a uri like `https://static.rust-lang.org/dist/rustc-1.10.0-src.tar.gz` to a dependency with the name `rust` and the version `1.10.0`.

 * `exclude_files`.
 A list of files to exclude.
 Example: